 Her executive experience includes academia, industry and government, and she is a technological entrepreneur who has launched and sold startup companies.
 As Vice President, Research and Enterprise Development at Stevens Institute of Technology, she tripled research revenues, launched nine startups and sold two.
 She was a Vice President at the Titan Corporation, and a Senior executive at Lockheed.
 As CEO of Aurora Biometrics a company that she founded she raised investment, built the business, and sold the company.
 At DARPA, she created and grew its first mathematics program that pioneered innovative technology that benefitted the government and society.
 Prior to DARPA she served at the CIA.

 At UAA she created a commercialization infrastructure that includes Seawolf Holdings and Seawolf Venture Fund.
-She facilitated dramatic growth in intellectual property - since FY11 the number of patent applications filed have increased from 1 to 52, and the number of patents issued increased to 11.
-Together with the faculty she formed the first four UAA startup companies - Zensor, CFT Solutions, Cogniceutic Solutions and Rhizoform.
-Rhizoform was recently awarded “Best University Startup,” in a national competition.
-She recently initiated and negotiated a $225K investment in CFT Solutions.
+She facilitated dramatic growth in intellectual property - since FY11 the number of patent application filings and copyright fillings have increased from 1 to 60, and the number of patents issued increased to 13.
+Together with the faculty she formed the first four UAA startup companies - Zensor, Arctic Heat Technologies (formerly CFT Solutions), Cogniceutic Solutions and Rhizoform.
+Rhizoform was recently awarded “Best University Startup” in a national competition.
+She recently initiated and negotiated a $300K investment in CFT Solutions.
 Under her leadership, research expenditures continue to increase, and external research funding has increased by 23% from 2013 to 2016.
 To inspire research, creative works and innovation she established the Innovate Awards and the Patent Wall of Fame.
 The Innovate Awards have brought a six to one return on research investment through externally funded grants.

 She serves on public and private boards of directors and advisory boards.
 She served on the Board of Directors, of Greatbatch Inc., (NYSE:GB), that provides implementable medical devices and on its Audit and Technology Committees.
 In 2007, the Secretary of the Navy appointed her to NRAC, its 15 members are prominent in science, engineering and medicine.